 Spending Labor Day weekend in Chicago and looking for things to do?
-You are in luck because Labor Day weekend (August 30, 2023 – September 2, 2024) is a great time to visit Chicago.
+You are in luck because Labor Day weekend (August 29-September 1, 2025) is a great time to visit Chicago.
 There are tons of fun things to do in Chicago on Labor Day and even more during Labor Day weekend.

-I suggest bookmarking this blog post as I plan to update it regularly with new events and activities as they are announced.
+I suggest bookmarking this blog post as I will be updating this travel blog post regularly with new events and activities as they are announced.

 Disclosure: This article contains affiliate links.
 I may make a small commission if you make a booking using my links at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.